Almost elusive permutation groups: Rank one groups of Lie type

 For the remainder, we may assume $q \geqs 13$.
 The possibilities for the point stabiliser $H$ are recorded in Proposition \ref{p:max} and we consider each one in turn.

 \begin{prop} The conclusion to Theorem \ref{t:lie} holds if $G_0 = {\rm L}_{2}(q)$ and $H$ is of type $P_1$. \end{prop}

-\begin{proof} Here $H_0 = (C_p)^f{:}C_{(q-1)/d}$ and $|\O| = q+1$.
+\begin{proof} Here $H_0 = (C_p)^f{:}C_{(q-1)/d}$ is a Borel subgroup of $G_0$ and we have $|\O| = q+1$.
 We may identify $\O$ with the set of $1$-dimensional subspaces of the natural module $V$.
 Notice that if $r$ is an odd prime divisor of $q+1$, then $|H_0|$ is indivisible by $r$ and thus every element in $G_0$ of order $r$ is a derangement.
 In particular, if $q+1$ is divisible by two distinct odd primes, then $G$ is not almost elusive.
 So for the remainder, we may assume $q+1 = 2^ar^b$ if $q$ is odd and $q+1 = r^b$ if $q$ is even, where $r$ is an odd prime.

 First assume $q$ is even and $q+1 = r^b$.
 By Lemma \ref{l:btv}, either $q=8$, or $b=1$ and $r$ is a Fermat prime (in which case, $q=2^f$ and $f \geqs 4$ is a $2$-power).
 The case $q=8$ was handled in Proposition \ref{p:qsmall}, so let us assume $q+1 = r \geqs 17$ is a Fermat prime.
 As noted above, $G_0$ has $(r-1)/2 = q/2$ distinct conjugacy classes of elements of order $r$ and thus $G$ contains at least $q/2f \geqs 2$ such classes.
 Since each of these elements is a derangement, we conclude that $G$ is not almost elusive.